 What Makes Garage Heaters So Effective?

 The best thing about garage heaters is their variety.
-The come in all shapes and sizes, with a multitude of features that provide you with enough heating options to customize your environment precisely to your liking.
+They come in all shapes and sizes, with a multitude of features that provide you with enough heating options to customize your environment precisely to your liking.
 Consider just a few of their benefits.

 Garage heaters used forced fan heating.
 Rather than relying on natural convection to distribute heat, garage heaters use high-powered fans to circulate air over the heating coils and throughout the room.
 This allows them to reach a larger area (up to 500 sq. ft.) in a very short amount of time.

 Modern garage heaters have built in safety features that automatically shut the unit down whenever it begins to overheat.
-They also include grating that shield the heating elements from direct contact, reducing the risk of burns or accidental fires, which means they can be used safely with little supervision or worry.
+They also include grating that shields the heating elements from direct contact, reducing the risk of burns or accidental fires, which means they can be used safely with little supervision or worry.

 Old garage heaters in the past were large, clunky machines, but technological advances have allowed manufacturers to create smaller, more compact units without sacrificing the power that made the old units so effective.
 Their low profile makes them easier to mount and more convenient to use, but just as capable of warming large areas.